-Graduation high school homeschool is an important way to honor your homeschooler’s accomplishments, so make sure you’re prepared for graduation from high school!
-Don’t wait until the last minute to for high school graduation and college preparation, including preparing a HS diploma for homeschool graduation!
+Graduation high school homeschool is an important way to honor your homeschooler’s accomplishments, so make sure you’re prepared for homeschool for high schoolers graduation.
+Don’t wait until the last minute for high school graduation and college preparation, including preparing a HS diploma and understanding calculating transcripts for homeschool.
 Here’s how to graduate your homeschooled student and set them up for college life or heading out into the world!

 GUIDE TO GRADUATION HIGH SCHOOL HOMESCHOOL

 Part of your homeschool plan for high school should be looking ahead to homeschool high school graduation requirements and what your high school graduate plans to do after graduation.
 High school homeschool graduations can be daunting, but will be easier with preparation!

 Requirements For Graduation High School For Homeschool

 How To Graduate a Homeschooler Student:

 - Check your high school graduation requirements by state.
 (What are the specific requirements for your homeschool state?
 Arkansas homeschool graduation requirements will vary from Florida high school graduation requirements homeschool which will vary from Michigan which will vary from other states. )

 - Understand the homeschool diploma requirements based on your child’s next steps.
 Will they be attending college?
 Are they going to a trade school?
 Understand if your child has everything they need and have met the diploma credit requirements to move on to their next step in life!